 The significant level of interest in this mission from new exporters is a good indication of the changing patterns of our relationships with South America.

 For much of the past twenty years, dairy products have dominated our trade with South America.
-While this trade and the Dairy Board's investments in Santiago and Sao Paulo mean that dairy exports remain important to us, as these Southern Cone economies have adopted more open economic policies, we're seeing the development of new opportunities for a whole range of New Zealand companies.
+While this trade and the Dairy Board's investments in Santiago and Sao Paulo mean that dairy exports remains important to us, as these Southern Cone economies have adopted more open economic policies, we're seeing the development of new opportunities for a whole range of New Zealand companies.

 Chile, for example, is now our second most important investment destination, second only to Australia, and it's been identified by both the Manufacturers' Federation and TradeNZ as a growth market for high-tech products and services.